 The Doctoral Advisory Committee is constituted of five faculty members, all of whom must be members of the Graduate Faculty of the University.
 The chair, usually the student's major professor, must hold a doctoral degree.
 Two other members of the committee are to be from the School of Music.
 The remaining two members may be from the fine arts areas, or may be from any area in the University.

-All proposals for Doctoral dissertation projects must be approved by the Doctoral Advisory Committee (including the members from outside the School of Music) and the Graduate Studies Committee of the School of Music.
+All proposals for Doctoral dissertation projects must be approved by the Doctoral Advisory Committee, including the members from outside the School of Music.

 - Heading and Personal Data